 Harmatz, M.G., Well, A.D., Overtree, C.E., Kawamura, K.Y., Rosal, M., & Ockene, I.S.
 (2000).
 Seasonal variation of depression and other moods: A longitudinal approach.
 Journal of Biological Rhythms, 15(4), 344-350.

 Reviewer for research articles from Research Quarterly for Exercise and Sport, Cultural Diversity and Ethnic Minority Psychology, and Psychological Assessment.
 (2005-2006).

-I have given presentations on topics related to cognitive-behavioral therapy, anxiety disorders, stress management, Asian-American issues, body image, and perfectionism.
+I have given presentations at meetings of the American Psychological Association and the Association for Behavioral and Cognitive Therapies on topics related to cognitive-behavioral therapy, anxiety disorders, stress management, Asian-American issues, body image, and perfectionism.